|

-Expedient shelters are, however, perishable.
+Expedient blast & fallout shelters are, however, perishable.
 They are constructed of materials,

 including wood, which would be generally available in an emergency.
-Most shelters of this
+Most fallout shelters of this

 shelters require significant time for construction and therefore might not be available in a